1j-bla1/student/hacks/background.md

         ctx.drawImage(this.image, this.x + this.width, this.y, this.width, this.height);
       }
     }
-#Player gains properties from the game object.
+//Player gains properties from the game object.
     class Player extends GameObject {
       constructor(image, gameWorld) {
         const width = image.naturalWidth / 2;